• Facebook

 • Allow the pressure to release naturally for 10 minutes and then release any remaining pressure.

-• Sprinkle in the peas and cilantro and fluff the rice with a fork.
+• Sprinkle in the 1/3 cup frozen peas and 1 Tablespoon fresh cilantro and fluff the rice with a fork.
 Enjoy.

 Notes